Books on table for detective novel writing course at West Dean College of Arts and Conservation

 Fees

-Accommodation for each course block is available at an extra cost.
+Accommodation, including dinner and breakfast is available at an extra cost at our Sussex campus.
 Find out more about our accommodation options and costs.

 We may routinely increase our course fees from year to year for one-year courses as well as courses lasting two or more years and may review and change such course fees without notice.